MilesMoran/NYS_StreetMap/README.md

 			(8) Compute the coordinates of each node in the window (9) Paint the window

-- Graph
+* Graph
-	-- This class is a container for the nodes and the functionality between said nodes (e.g. executing Dijkstra's Alg.)
+	- This class is a container for the nodes and the functionality between said nodes (e.g. executing Dijkstra's Alg.)

-- Node
+* Node
-	-- This class is a comparable that holds information about a location in geographic space (lattitude and longitude) and in the window (x and y), as well as a mapping of each adjacent node and its respective distance.
+	- This class is a comparable that holds information about a location in geographic space (lattitude and longitude) and in the window (x and y), as well as a mapping of each adjacent node and its respective distance.

-* On my To-Do list is to assign each incoming Node a unique NUMERICAL ID so that they can be accessed directly from an Array (and thus drastically improve performance).
+On my To-Do list is to assign each incoming Node a unique NUMERICAL ID so that they can be accessed directly from an Array (and thus drastically improve performance).
 The original data includes nodes like 981023-0 and 981023-1 which makes direct access a problem.

 # NOTABLE OBSTACLES